FIDUCEO/Harmonisation/training/workshop_2019/README.md

 ### Installing prerequisites

 To use the interactive lecture you need to have Python 3 and [Jupyter](https://jupyter.org) installed.
 If you do not have Python 3 or Jupyter installed, install it.
 The most simple way is to install [Anaconda](https://www.anaconda.com).

-For more experienced users the more convenient way to install Python 3 and Jupyter may be the [Homebrew](https://brew.sh) package manager, which allows you to install everything you need, and get rid of it when you do not need it anymore, including itself.

 #### Anaconda

 Download the [Anaconda installer](https://www.anaconda.com/download/#macos) and follow the instructions on the Anaconda web site.

-#### Homebrew

-To install Homebrew open a Terminal window and type

-    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-To install Python 3 type
+In addition to python modules that come with Anaconda, cartopy and xarray must installed.
+To do this run the following in the command line:

+    conda install -c conda-forge cartopy
-    brew install python
+    conda install xarray

-To bring Python's Pip package manager up to date type

-    pip3 install --upgrade pip setuptools wheel

-To install Jupyter (and Python modules required by the interactive lecture) type

-    pip3 install jupyter matplotlib numpy scipy

-You have completed the installation of prerequisites.

 ### Opening the interactive lecture